-- 27.1 No business shall be transacted at a meeting unless at least one-third of the total number of Governors is present, consisting of a minimum of one (1) Governor who is a member of the Public Constituency, a minimum of one (1) Governor who is a member of the Staff Constituency and a minimum of one (1) Appointed Governor. - 27.2 If at any meeting there is no quorum present within thirty (30) minutes of the time fixed for the start of the meeting, the meeting shall stand adjourned for a minimum of five (5) Working Days to a maximum of twenty (20) Working Days (and the Secretary shall give or shall procure the giving of notice to all Governors of the date, time and place of the adjourned meeting) and upon reconvening, those present shall constitute a quorum. - 27.3 If a Governor has been disqualified from participating in the discussion on any matter and/or from other voting on any resolution by reason of the declaration of a conflict of interest as provided in SO 7 he shall no longer count towards the quorum.
+- 27.1 No business shall be transacted at a meeting unless at least one-third of the total number of Governors is present. - 27.2 If at any meeting there is no quorum present within thirty (30) minutes of the time fixed for the start of the meeting, the meeting shall stand adjourned for a minimum of five (5) Working Days to a maximum of twenty (20) Working Days (and the Secretary shall give or shall procure the giving of notice to all Governors of the date, time and place of the adjourned meeting) and upon reconvening, those present shall constitute a quorum. - 27.3 If a Governor has been disqualified from participating in the discussion on any matter and/or from other voting on any resolution by reason of the declaration of a conflict of interest as provided in SO 7 they shall no longer count towards the quorum.
 If a quorum is then not available for the discussion and/or the passing of a resolution on any matter, that matter may not be discussed further or voted upon at that meeting.
 Such a position shall be recorded in the minutes of the meeting.
 The meeting must then proceed to the next business.

-28 Head Governor
+28 Lead Governor

-- 28.1 The Council of Governors shall appoint a Head Governor and Deputy Head Governor at a meeting of the Council of Governors or Annual Members' Meeting as the case may be in accordance with SO 28.8 below. - 28.2 The Head Governor shall lead the Council of Governors where it is not appropriate for the Chairman, Deputy Chairman or other Non-Executive Director to do so.
+- 28.1 The Council of Governors shall appoint a Lead Governor and Deputy Lead Governor at a meeting of the Council of Governors or Annual Members' Meeting as the case may be in accordance with SO 28.8 below. - 28.2 The Lead Governor shall lead the Council of Governors where it is not appropriate for the Chair, Deputy Chair or other Non-Executive Director to do so.